Policies > P210: RESEARCH MISCONDUCT POLICY

 Stony Brook University is committed to excellence in all research endeavors.
 Individuals will adhere to the highest professional standards of scientific integrity in proposing, performing, reviewing, or in reporting results, of research activities conducted under the auspices of this University.
 All faculty, staff, and students will report observed, suspected, or apparent research misconduct, and will cooperate with the Research Integrity Officer other institutional officials in the review of allegations and the conduct of Inquiries and Investigations.
 All parties have an obligation to provide evidence relevant to research misconduct allegations to the RIO or other institutional officials.

 The Assistant Vice President for Research Compliance (AVPRC) serves as the Research Integrity Officer (RIO) of the Institution.
 S/he has primary responsibility for implementation the institution's policies and procedures on research misconduct.
-In doing so, the RIO may delegate some or all responsibilities to, and /or work in conjunction with, the Assistant Director, Office of Research Compliance.
+In doing so, the RIO may delegate some or all responsibilities to, and /or work in conjunction with, a staff member from within the Office of Research Compliance.

 The University will thoroughly investigate, in a fair and timely manner, all allegations brought forward by a complainant, acting in good faith, in which it is believed that an individual or individuals (hereafter referred to as the respondent[s]) have committed research misconduct.

 Research misconduct is defined as: fabrication, falsification, or plagiarism in proposing, performing, or reviewing research, or in reporting research results.

 - Fabrication is making up data or results and recording or reporting them.

 - Falsification is manipulating research materials, equipment, or processes, or changing or omitting data or results such that the research is not accurately represented in the research record.